 Counter-tops are one of those expensive messy jobs.
 Ours were a dark forest green color.
 It was quit terrible.
 While at Home Depot I ran across this small container of paint made by Rust-Oleum that was supposed to be made for painting counter-tops.
 It’s called: Rust-Oleum 263206 Countertop Coating Premix, 32-Ounce Kit.
 I was really skeptical at first.

-In fact I bought some and my husband was so skeptical he asked me to return it.
-But after we decided that replacing the counter tops was not in the budget, we just went for it!
+In fact, I bought some and my husband was so skeptical he asked me to return it.
+But after we decided that replacing the countertops was not in the budget, we just went for it!
 It was worth it!!!
 It does exactly what it said it would do and now I have really nice looking counter-tops in my bathroom for about $40 with no ripping out of anything.
+This is defiantly one of those weekend home improvement projects.

 They also make this Rust-Oleum 258512 Counter Top Transformations, Small Kit, Charcoal paint for kitchen counter updates which is a little more expensive but based on the way the bathroom turned out and if I was struggling to live with my current kitchen counters, I’d give it go!